platformsh/platformsh-docs/docs/layouts/shortcodes/endpoint-description.md

 <!-- Don't add use in app intro to Headless Chrome, which has different content -->
 {{ if ne ($type) "chrome-headless" }}
-To use the configured service in your app, add a configuration file similar to the following in your project:
+To use the configured service in your app, add a configuration file similar to the following to your project:
 {{ end }}
 {{ end }}